N-Clear Nano Manual

 Which aquariums are compatible?

 The filter fits most nano all-in-one systems, including Innovative Marine, Waterbox, UNS, HelloReef, Aquatop, and other tanks supported by our N-Fit adapters.
-If your aquarium is under 30 gallons and not listed, reach out to support@naturedimensions.com for guidance.
+If your aquarium is not listed, reach out to support@naturedimensions.com with your tank model or chamber measurements/photos.

 How should the sensor behave?